Bernama TV

 Bernama TV (known briefly as Bernama News Channel from 2016 to 2019) is a Malaysian free-to-air news television network.
-Launched in 28 February 2008, it is owned by Bernama, a government news agency.
+Launched on 28 February 2008, it is owned by Bernama, a government news agency.
 It airs news programmes that are related to local and international business, lifestyle, sports and entertainment as well as in-house programmes.

 Alongside its main focus as a Malay-language news television channel, Bernama TV also produces news and current affairs content in Malaysia's other official languages of English, Chinese, and Tamil across its platforms.
 It can be viewed nationwide on MYTV Channel 121, Astro Channel 502 and Unifi TV Channel 631.